adamrk/bc/README.md

 The idea behind `bc` is to display partial results to the right of the cursor in yellow while we type.
 A little example can be found in the video above.
-Other than that, we want to be compatible with the original `bc`, though somewhat faster.
+Minor syntactic cleanups have been developed as well (e.g. no `local` keyword).
 We have infinite precision integers and double precision floats.

 ## TODO

-Basically everything except numbers, variables, and `if`.
-This includes:

-- A complete parser (foundations are laid)
-- A better evaluator (the current just does a tree rewrite on binary operations; this is cute, but not capable enough for the full `bc` language, of course)
 - A good readline copy (haskeline is sadly out of the question for this project)
+- Comment parsing
+- Closures that can modify the parent environment (but do away with the `local` keyword).